 Cafe Yumm catapulted into the regional dining scene's limelight with its infamous and addictively delicious "Yumm Sauce" made with nutritional yeast.
 Now with multiple franchise locations in Oregon, these healthy-quick-foods restaurants are locals' go-to for simple, easy dining.
 The rice bowls are piled high with a variety of toppings, most organic, and are easily customized to accommodate dietary preferences from no dairy to gluten-free to no sugar.
 You can even buy Yumm Sauce in jars and make your own bowls at home.
 The simplicity, taste and adaptability of Cafe Yumm's dishes makes this a popular choice for catering office parties, family gatherings and special events.
 There are multiple Cafe Yumm locations around town, but highlighted on our trail is the cafe in 5th Street Market Alley because of the exciting urban atmosphere and sights to see in the Market District.

 If you are here on a Saturday, look no further for the quintessential Eugene counter-culture food experience.
-The Saturday Market features a colorful collection of food trucks offering up vegan, vegetarian and paleo options.
+Lane County farmers fill the pavilion sidewalks with fresh produce and artisan foods.
+Across the street, the Saturday Market features a colorful collection of food trucks offering up vegan, vegetarian and paleo options.
 Plus you get the enjoyment of Eugenians expressing themselves through music, dress and crafts.
 Like July's Oregon Country Fair, the array of food showcases what Eugene is all about from sprouts to coconut ice cream!

 While you are here, visit Kesey Square, a must see for hippie homage to Ken Kesey, author of "One Flew Over the Cuckoo's Nest" and other classic counter culture books.
 Take a picture with the statue "The Storyteller" portraying him reading to his grandchildren.
 The Kesey clan still own and operate the nationally popular brand Nancy's Yogurt, and now they also manage the musical programing at the McDonald Theater and the Cuthbert Amphitheater.